-I was briefly an EMI recording artiste re named Tony Brook in 1964 and writer of “Meanie Genie” with a B side cover version of “Oo Poo Pa Do” At the same time.
-I was also The WES MINSTER 5 rhythm and blues lead singer and bass player.
+EMI record producer Norman Newell decided Terry sounded like a girls name (Uh?) so I was re named Tony Brook in 1964 and writer of “Meanie Genie” with a B side cover version of “Oo Poo Pa Do” At the same time.
+I was The WES MINSTER 5 rhythm and blues lead singer and bass player.
+They played on the record too re named The Breakers.
 I sang and played on ‘MICKEYS MONKEY b/w STICKS N STONES on the CARNIVAL Blue Beat label.
 Shame no videos of those days.
 The Wes Minster band couldn’t even afford photos.
 Wes deducted the price of marker pens from our wages.
 These were used to write ‘Wes Minster 5’ around his Volkswagon caravanette that transported us.
 Read My article in www.themodgeneration.co.ukEMI boobed with the title of the B side Oo Poo Pa Do (Oo Boo Ba Doo)….and avertised another guys record with my picture……..Help!!

 Have written to EMI who own publishers Ardmore Beechwood that have my songs.
 No Reply.